 In deference to my acquaintance Thomas Perkins [see left] (I won’t call him a friend – which at this point would be like calling Stalin your “squash partner”), I must disagree with his claim that the richest 1% in the world are basically being treated by the lowest 99% like the Jews were treated by the Nazis.

-This is an insane claim because most of us 1% have been treated fairly by the world (we are billionaires, after all).
+This is insane because most of us (the 1%) have been treated fairly by the world (we are billionaires, after all).

 Granted most people under me (and my pay bracket) suck at their jobs and cause me great distress, but I still manage to live a decent life – especially when I am at my house in the Seychelles.
 We must always remember, if they were better at their jobs, they would be richer – like us.

 That’s where our great compassion comes in.
 And that is what makes us great.